-Cell static format
+Cell static format for colors

-Everyone knows that we can change the color of cells by going into the formatting of the cell and then go into the Fill section and then select the intended color to fill the cell.
+You can change the color of cells by going into the formatting of the cell and then go into the Fill section and then select the intended color to fill the cell.

 In the above example, the color of cell E3 has been changed from No Fill to Blue color, and notice that the value in cell E3 is 6 and if we change the value in this cell from 6 to any other value the cell color will not change and it will always remain blue.
 What does this mean?